 WoW's individual nonliteral components may be accessed by a user without signing on to the server.
 As was demonstrated during trial, an owner of the game client software may use independently purchased computer programs to call up the visual images or the recorded sounds within the game client software.
 For instance, a user may call up and listen to the roar a particular monster makes within the game.
 Or the user may call up a virtual image of that monster.
-Since a player need not encounter Warden to access WoW's individual non-literal elements, Warden does not effectively control access to those elements. mark International v.
+Since a player need not encounter Warden to access WoW's individual non-literal elements, Warden does not effectively control access to those elements.

+Our conclusion is in accord with the Sixth Circuit's decision in Lexmark International v.
 Static Control Components.
 In Lexmark, the plaintiff sold laser printers equipped with an authentication sequence, verified by the printer's copyrighted software, that ensured that only plaintiff's own toner cartridges could be inserted into the printers.
 The defendant sold microchips capable of generating an authentication sequence that rendered other manufacturers' cartridges compatible with plaintiff's printers.